zvxzdx/runeforge-wiki-ru/specific-guide/ui/simple-hud-template.md

 If you use this template, please credit it properly and link back to this page.

 > **Important**
-> The template is currently not really up-to-date.
+> The template is currently OUTDATED.
 {.is-danger}

 ![previewpic.webp](/user-pictures/vector/general-guides/simplehud/previewpic.webp)